dvedensk/bayesian_unit_level_categorical/README.md

 ## Reproducing analysis from the manuscript

 1. From the top-level directory of this repository, run `Rscript data/download_census_files.R` to download the raw HPS data from <census.gov> and extract the data files and replicate weight files.
+2. Optionally run `Rscript data/generate_GAD2_pop.R` to process the HPS files downloaded in step 1 and to produce `data/ordinal/HPS_empirical_pop_df_GAD2.RData`.
+However, this file is already included in the repository.
-2. Run `Rscript data/generate_samples.R` to take subsamples of the HPS that are used in the simulation study.
+3. Run `Rscript data/generate_samples.R` to take subsamples of the HPS that are used in the simulation study.
-3. Run `Rscript code/cross_sectional_sim_blur.R` to run the simulation for the cross-sectional models and `Rscript code/longitudinal_sim_blur.R` for the longitudinal models.
+4. Run `Rscript code/cross_sectional_sim_blur.R` to run the simulation for the cross-sectional models and `Rscript code/longitudinal_sim_blur.R` for the longitudinal models.
 If you want to quickly check that everything will run, set Nsim, n_mcmc, and n_burn to low values in both files.
 (The manuscript takes n_mcmc=2000, n_burn=500, Nsim=100, which can be time-consuming.)
-4. Run `Rscript code/process_sim_output.R` to reproduce the figures and tables corresponding to the simulation study that appear in the manuscript.
+5. Run `Rscript code/process_sim_output.R` to reproduce the figures and tables corresponding to the simulation study that appear in the manuscript.
-5. Run `Rscript code/data_analysis_blur.R` to get the direct estimates and model predictions for the full data analysis.
+6. Run `Rscript code/data_analysis_blur.R` to get the direct estimates and model predictions for the full data analysis.
 This file also produces all of the figures that appear in the data analysis section of the manuscript.
 For a quick check that everything will run, set `nsamp` to a low value.
 (The manuscript uses nsamp=1000.)

 ## Repository Structure